polariodvoid/Adams-Website/index.md

         <div class="w3-container">
           <h5 class="w3-opacity"><b>University Of Maryland Baltimore County</b></h5>
           <h6 class="w3-text-teal"><i class="fa fa-calendar fa-fw w3-margin-right"></i>June 2020</h6>
-          <p>Bachelors of Science in Information Systems and Certificate in Descion Making Support</p>
+          <p>Bachelors of Science in Information Systems and Certificate in Decision Making Support</p>
           <p> Projects include:<p>
           <p>Real or Not?
 Natural Language Processing With Diaster Tweets where with the help of a team made a Random Forest, Logistic Regression and Naive Bayes NLP classifier and implemented classifiers on a test set of posts on Twitter and was able to differentiate between a post
 pertaining to disaster and one that does not with an accuracy of 70%.
 Found <a href="https://drive.google.com/file/d/1Wr48cfMyd20QaTgS1fPYVZxFilsc8yBR/view?usp=sharing" target="_blank"> here.</a></p>